Run For All Limited (Company No: 5701790)

 16.1 Subject to condition 16.2, a race pack will be posted to the Participant prior to the Event to the address provided upon completion of the entry form.

 16.2 Race packs will not be posted to those Participants who provided a postal address located outside of the UK at the time of completing the entry form and race packs must be collected from the race office prior to the Event.
 Race packs may be mailed to an alternative UK destination upon a request by the Participant and provision of a UK mailing address.
-The Participant should contact the Organiser via the online enquiry form on the Website to make such a request.
+The Participant should contact the Organiser via the online enquiry form on the Website to make such a request which must be made in accordance with the provisions of clause 24.2.

 16.3 The Organiser accepts no responsibility for the non-delivery of race packs.
 If the Participant does not receive their race pack prior to the Event it is their responsibility to contact the Organiser whereupon arrangements can be made regarding the issue of another race pack or collection of the same on the date of the Event.
 The Organiser shall be entitled to charge the Participant a fee for replacement packs in respect of its reasonable administration costs.